pagopa/technology-radar/radar/tools/flipper.md

 tags: [react-native, ios, android, debug]
 ---

-[Flipper](https://fbflipper.com/) is a debugging tool for mobile apps that provides a graphical user interface (GUI) to inspect the app's state.
+[Flipper](https://fbflipper.com/) is a debugging tool for mobile apps that provides a GUI to inspect the app's state.
 It supports React Native, native iOS, and native Android apps and has been integrated into React Native as the default debugger from version 0.62 to version 0.73.

 Out of the box, Flipper provides a network inspector for monitoring application network requests, a log viewer for inspecting and filtering logs, and a crash reporter for investigating crashes and exceptions.
 Additionally, it provides a layout inspector and various utilities for managing virtual devices, recording videos, and taking screenshots.
 Flipper is built on top of a plugin system which allows developers to create custom plugins for a variety of use cases.
 A list of available plugins can be downloaded directly from Flipper.
 A notable example is the Redux Debugger, which allows inspecting the state of the Redux store, including dispatched actions and their payloads.